n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.vectorstoresupabaseinsert.md

 # Supabase: Insert

-The Supabase: Insert node allows you to insert data into a Supabase vector database.
+Use the Supabase: Insert node to insert data into a Supabase vector database.

 On this page, you'll find the node parameters for the Supabase: Insert node, and links to more resources.